Close Menu

 Goal: Complete outdoor potty.

-• Increase puppy pads proximity to door each day and phased out on Day 4.
+• Increase puppy pads’ proximity to the door each day and phase out on Day 4.

 • Continue standard feeding & potty schedule.

-• Add short leash walks to potty area to reinforce connection.
+• Add short leash walks to the potty area to reinforce the connection.

-Tip: Reduce outdoors distractions at potty.
+Tip: Reduce outdoor distractions at the potty.
 Shorten leash & highlight cue.

 Day 5 — Increase Daytime Control Gradually